c2digital/OU-TM111/notes/TM111 - Part 2 - Notes.md

   - With the introduction of microprocessors, personal ownership of computers became possible.
   - Early models were referred to as microcomputers (or just 'micros')
   - Four types of personal computers; Small personal computers for home use (games, word processing etc), larger workstations for intensive applications like graphics, minicomputers with terminal computers and the expensive and bulky mainframes/supercomputers used by governments and universities

+## Moore's Law
+- Gordon Moore (founder of Intel) made a prediction in 1965 that the density of electronic components on an IC silicon chip would double every year for the next 10 years
+- He was close, it actually doubled every two years.
+- At some point it moved from being a prediction to the industry target.
+- Intels Core M processor (2015) contains 1.3billion transistors measure just 14nm (the flu virus is 20nm!)
+- In recent years the law has started to faulter as the benefits of reducing size have decreased whilst the costs of doing so have increased

+## Embedded Computers
+- The most common kind of computer
+- Part of a large device and is designed to carry out a specialised function
+- Also known as micro controller or microprocessor